jrzaurin/pytorch-widedeep/README.md

 ## How to use it.

-I have included 3 demos to explain the data preparation required, how the algorithm is built (the wide and deep parts separately) and how to use it.
-If you are familiar with the algorithm and you just want to give it a go, you can directly go to demo3 or have a look to main.py (which can be run as `python main.py`).
+I have included 3 demos to explain how the data needs to be prepared, how the algorithm is built (the wide and deep parts separately) and how to use it.
+If you are familiar with the algorithm and you just want to give it a go, you can directly go to demo3 or have a look to main.py (which can be run as `python main.py` and has a few more details).
 Using it is as simple as this:

 ### 1. Prepare the data
 The wide-part and deep-part need to be specified as follows: